cs4241-20a/a2-shortstack/README.md

 2. Problems: No problems encountered
 3. Surprising Comments: Wanted error messages when invalid year was input.
 4. Potential Changes: Add error messages when invalid entry entered.

+* Please note that the package.json was updated after the submission due date.